 where the spatial integral is taken over the domain.
 This metric is constrained to be between 0 and 1.

-For simulations with a constant resource, we run those until a quasi-equilibrium state is achieved, i.e. where the Bhattacharya index of the population distribution across subsequent years reaches a value of 0.9999.
-Once that state is attained, we compute the mirgatoriness and foraging efficiency metrics, and additionally collect the number of years that were required to reach stationarity.
+For simulations with a constant resource, we ran the model until a quasi-equilibrium state is achieved, i.e. where the Bhattacharya index of the population distribution across subsequent years reaches a value of 0.9999.
+Once that state is attained, we compute the migration mismatch and foraging efficiency metrics, and additionally collect the number of years that were required to reach stationarity.

 For numerical runs with climate change, we first run a simulation for 20 years to attain an equilibrium, and then begin shifting the location of the resource with a trend (slow 0.25, medium 0.5, or rapid 1 units per year), or by adding stochasticity (s.d.
 3, 6, 12).
 For the trend analyses, we then compute the slope of the migration location parameter against the resource drift and refer to this index as the spatial adaptation (SA) index.